Facebook Files Against Scrapers, California Set To Extend Digital Privacy and More News

 - New platforms: Propose rules covering large online platforms acting as gatekeepers, which now set the rules of the game for their users and their competitors.
 The initiative should ensure that those platforms behave fairly and can be challenged by new entrants and existing competitors, so that consumers have the widest choice of digital offerings.

-As yet, nothing is set in stone, but the EC is asking both European and non-Europeans to make submissions on the act, an indication that European legislators are aware of how difficult it is for U.S. tech companies to get their point across.
+As yet, nothing is set in stone, but the EC is asking both European and non-Europeans to make submissions on the act, an indication that European legislators are aware of how difficult it is for U.S. tech companies toget their point across.
 Submissions are open on this until September 8.

 GDPR Believed To Be A Success